 Alignment with Project Goals

-The judges are looking for apps which use Open data from data.gov.ie or http://www.cso.ie/webserviceclient/ in a fresh or innovative way, as well as evidence that the group worked as a team to develop and present their app.
+The judges are looking for apps which use the Open data from data.gov.ie in a fresh or innovative way as well as evidence that the group worked as a team to develop and present their app.

 Functionality and Implementation

 The app must be functional if it’s a working app, or it must be a good workable concept.
-It needs to demonstrate an appropriate use of the data.
+It needs to be an appropriate use of the data.
 It must be user-friendly.
-It is helpful that the platform(s) the working app was tested/runs on is noted as part of the entry documentation.
-In relation to the video they should not be too long (5 minutes max) and should demonstrate to the audience the benefits, scalability and use case of the app.
+It is helpful that the platform(s) the working app was tested/runs on is noted in the entry.
+In relation to the video they should not be too long (5 minutes max) and should demonstrate the audience, benefits, scalability and use case of the app.

 Usefulness to students, teachers, schools and citizens of Ireland

-The app should benefit society; it should benefit the designated target audience.
+The app should benefit society; it should benefit the target audience it was designed for.
 It should be useful.
 It should be of use to students, teachers, schools and citizens of Ireland.